heyqule/youtubekaraoke/README.md

 - Support per song setting save to localStorage (5000 tracks by default)

 # Experimental Features (requires an API key)
-* Save setting to Cloud
+* Save setting to cloud
-* Automatically load your setting from Cloud
+* Automatically load your setting from cloud
-* Search other tracks from Cloud, instead of youtube
+* Search other tracks from cloud, instead of youtube, for official MVs

 # Limitations
 Not all songs are compatible with this plugin.